m-ld/timeld/packages/gateway/README.md

 ```
 (It will ask for a version, per `npm version`.)

 The first deployment of a new Gateway must be started with the `genesis` flag.
+(You also have to include the gateway, because of a [Fly.io bug](https://github.com/superfly/flyctl/issues/560).)

 ```
-npm run deploy -- --env TIMELD_GENESIS=true
+npm run deploy -- --env TIMELD_GENESIS=true --env TIMELD_GATEWAY=timeld.org
 ```

 ### random